ChallengeSY/nebunoid/manual.md

 Introductory Training is a much shorter 10-level campaign, geared to introduce players new to the genre.
 Few obstacles exist throughout this campaign, and the player is given a maximum quantity of lives.

 #### Geometric Designs
 Geometric Designs is another short 10-level campaign.
-Although less accomodating than Introductory Training, this set is still fairly easy in difficulty.
+Although less accomodating than Introductory Training (player starts with 3 lives by default), this set is still fairly easy in difficulty.
 Save points are present in every level, except for the final level.

 #### Times of the Year
 Times of the Year is a short 12-level campaign, with roughly the same specifications as Geometric Designs.
 This is also the first campaign to introduce exploding blocks that bloom instead of destroy outright.